 - Probiotics (yogurt)

 Foods to steer clear of:

-- Processed foods
+- Processed and fast food

-- Oils rich in omega 6 like sunflower oil and corn oil
+- Oils rich in omega-6 like sunflower oil and corn oil

 - Excessive alcohol

 The key word here is OVER-CONSUMPTION!

 We’re not saying you can’t have the occasional celebratory cake or beer but it is absolutely critical that you understand nutrition and have a good grasp of your nutrition needs and goals.

 It is evident that the food on your plate has a direct impact on your mood.

 So feel good with a balanced diet that suits your needs using our nutrition goal setting article.